-First- and second-year students can make an appointment with their prehealth advisor by calling 919-684-6217: If you live(d) in Alspaugh, Bassett, Brown, or Pegram, ask for an appointment with Dean Kostyu (donna.kostyu@duke.edu); if you live(d) in Aycock, Epworth, Giles, Jarvis, or Wilson, ask for an appointment with Dean Grunwald (ron.grunwald@duke.edu); if you live(d) in Gilbert-Addoms, Southgate, Bell Tower, Blackwell, or Randolph, ask for an appointment with Dean White (lwhite@duke.edu).
+First- and second-year students can make an appointment with their prehealth advisor by calling 919-684-6217: If you live(d) in Alspaugh, Bassett, Brown, or Pegram, ask for an appointment with Dean Kostyu (donna.kostyu@duke.edu); if you live(d) in Aycock, Epworth, Giles, Jarvis, or Wilson, ask for an appointment with Dr. Chris Roy (chris.roy@duke.edu, 660-1518); if you are pre-vet or live(d) in Gilbert-Addoms or Southgate, ask for an appointment with Dean White (lwhite@duke.edu); if you live(d) in Bell Tower, Blackwell, or Randolph, ask for an appointment with Dean Perz-Edwards (akperz@duke.edu).